Benedikt-Ellertsson/GAGN2VG05CU/Verkefni5.md

   DECLARE v_AdminID INT;
   DECLARE v_StatusID INT;

-  -- Verify the admin password
   SELECT UserID INTO v_AdminID
   FROM User
   WHERE Username = 'admin' AND UserPassword = p_AdminPassword AND UserTypeID = 5;

-  -- If admin password verification is successful, find the corresponding StatusID for the provided NewStatus IF v_AdminID IS NOT NULL THEN
+  IF v_AdminID IS NOT NULL THEN
     SELECT UserStatusID INTO v_StatusID
     FROM UserStatus
     WHERE StatusName = p_NewStatus;

-    -- If StatusID is found, update the UserStatus for the specified user IF v_StatusID IS NOT NULL THEN
+    IF v_StatusID IS NOT NULL THEN
       UPDATE User
       SET UserStatusID = v_StatusID